Seagate/cortx-hare/README.md

 ## What Hare does?

-1. Configures components of the distributed Mero object store.
+1. Configures components of the distributed Motr object store.
-2. Makes arrangements to ensure that Mero system remains available even if some of its components fail.
+2. Makes arrangements to ensure that Motr system remains available even if some of its components fail.
-3. Provides CLI for starting/stopping Mero system.
+3. Provides CLI for starting/stopping Motr system.

 Hare implementation leverages the key-value store and health-checking mechanisms of [Consul](https://www.consul.io) service networking